hongzhonglu/vivarium/doc/reference/glossary.rst

         population-level phenomena are emergent from interactions among simple agents.
 An agent-based model is a model constructed using this paradigm.

+    Boundary Store
+    Boundary Stores
+        :term:`Compartments` interact through boundary stores that
+        represent how the compartments affect each other.
+For example, between an environment compartment and a cell compartment, there might be a boundary store to track the flux of metabolites from the cell to the environment and vice versa.

     Compartment
     Compartments